AntonioMarcoRodrigo/Physically-Simulated-Rigid-Solids/README.md

 # Physically-Simulated-Rigid-Solids
-Simulation of piece of cloth formed by several spring-mass objects.
-Made in Unity, using Hooke's law physics.
+Simulation of rigid solids.
+Made in Unity, using soft and hard constraints physics